What do I mean when I say "Post-Labor Economics" anyways?

 C = Therefore, we need a new paradigm to shore up consumer demand (investment-based economy)

 Better, Faster, Cheaper, Safer: When machines become superior to humans in both cognitive and physical domains, the economic implications are inescapable.
-It's not just that AI and robots will be able to perform human tasks - they'll be able to do them orders of magnitude better, faster, cheaper, and safer than any human could.
-This creates an economic inevitability: any business that doesn't transition to automated systems will be outcompeted by those that do.
+It’s not just that AI and robots will be able to perform human tasks—they’ll be able to do them orders of magnitude better, faster, cheaper, and safer than any human could.
+This creates an economic inevitability: any business that doesn’t transition to automated systems will be outcompeted by those that do.
 The cost differential will simply be too great to ignore.
 Imagine trying to run a transcription business with human typists when AI can do it instantly at near-zero cost, or operating a taxi service with human drivers when autonomous vehicles never get tired, never get distracted, and never need benefits.
-This isn't about whether we should automate - it's about the mathematical certainty that automation will become the only economically rational choice.
+This isn’t about whether we should automate—it’s about the mathematical certainty that automation will become the only economically rational choice.
 Human labor, in pure economic terms, will be priced out of the market across virtually every sector.

 Economic Agency Paradox: This creates a fascinating paradox at the heart of post-labor economics.
 On the supply side, automation promises unprecedented efficiency and productivity.
 Goods and services could become dramatically cheaper and more abundant as AI and robotics eliminate most production costs.
 However, this very efficiency creates a devastating demand-side problem: if human labor becomes economically irrelevant, where does consumer purchasing power come from?
-Traditional solutions like UBI might provide basic subsistence but fail to address the fundamental issue of economic agency - the ability to meaningfully participate in and shape the economy.
+Traditional solutions like UBI might provide basic subsistence but fail to address the fundamental issue of economic agency—the ability to meaningfully participate in and shape the economy.
 Without a mechanism for humans to maintain genuine economic agency, we risk creating a dystopic future where hyper-efficient production systems have no one to produce for, as consumer demand collapses due to the elimination of labor income.
-This isn't just an economic problem - it's an existential challenge to how humans participate in society.
+This isn’t just an economic problem—it’s an existential challenge to how humans participate in society.

 Investment-Based Future: The solution emerges when we combine the reality of machine superiority with the need for human economic agency: an investment-based future where everyone becomes a capital allocator rather than a laborer.
-This isn't traditional investing - it's a fundamental reimagining of economic participation enabled by AI and blockchain technology.
+This isn’t traditional investing—it’s a fundamental reimagining of economic participation enabled by AI and blockchain technology.
 Imagine a world where virtually everything of value can be tokenized and traded: local businesses, automated infrastructure, AI systems, creative works, even environmental initiatives.
 Everyone starts with UBI as seed capital, but instead of being passive recipients, they become active participants through AI-assisted investment.
 The AI handles the complexity of analysis and optimization, while humans focus on expressing preferences and values through their investment choices.
 This solves both the supply and demand problems: the supply side benefits from maximum automation and efficiency, while the demand side is maintained through investment returns rather than labor income.
 The blockchain provides the infrastructure for trust and verification, enabling truly decentralized participation.
 Rather than trying to preserve human jobs in an economy that no longer needs them, we create a new form of economic agency based on directing resources toward value creation.
-It's not about working versus not working - it's about transforming every citizen into a stakeholder in the automated future.
+It’s not about working versus not working—it’s about transforming every citizen into a stakeholder in the automated future.

 Principles for Building this Economy